Mekino05/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a script that displays the third line of the file iacta
+write a script that writes into the file ls_cwd_content the result of the command ls -la. if the file ls_cwd_content already exists, it should be overwritten. if the file ls_cwd_content does not exist, create it